Thursday, June 27, 2024

 React App.js file

-When you setup React project, App.js file is created by create-react-app in src folder.
+When you set up a React project, the App.js file is created by create-react-app in the src folder.
 In a React project, the 'App.js' file typically serves as the main component of your application.
 It's where you define the structure and behavior of your application's top-level UI.
 Here's how the 'App.js' file is commonly used:

 import logo from './logo.svg';